derushio/ItnavCoronaSDKBootcamp/breakoutSample/resetGame.md

 ---

-## Enable game reset function
+## Enable the game reset function
-By activate `Runtime:addEventListener("tap", resetGame)` which was previously commented out among the codes added in [9. ゲーム判定を追加しよう](./checkGame.md) in the past, it is possible to make the retry of the game effective.
+By activating `Runtime:addEventListener("tap", resetGame)` which was previously commented out among the codes added in [9.
+Let's add judgments and game results](./checkGame.md), it will enable you to retry the game.
+Erase ` -- ` to make the code affective.

 ```lua
 function completeGame()